KatarzynaHasnik/supercouple.fun.earn/README.md

 - extended verification layers
 - token incentives system

-## Created By
-Built by me with AI assistance.
-I am not a developer.
+Created By: Built by me with AI assistance.
+I am not a developer, I'm a product designer.

-## Vision
-A social + coordination layer for crypto-native users who value trust proven through action.
+Vision: A social + coordination layer for crypto-native users who value trust proven through action.